Ánimo Leadership Charter High School: History

 After spending more than 10 years in a temporary facility (leased from the University of West Los Angeles Law), Ánimo Leadership has moved to Lennox, CA, near South Freeman Avenue.

 On October 28, 2002, President Bill Clinton and former California Governor Gray Davis visited Ánimo Leadership Charter High School while rallying.
 President Clinton stated "We should have more schools like Ánimo".

 Athletics

-Ánimo is part of the Harbor League of the CIF Southern Section.
+Ánimo is part of the Mulholland League of the CIF Southern Section.

 The Ánimo Leadership Charter High School boy's varsity soccer program won its first CIF Division 6 Championship in 2007 led by Coach Sergio Medrano.
 A notable player from that year's championship team is Rafael Baca, who now has played on the collegiate level and the professional level.

 In the 2012-2013 soccer season, Ánimo won its second CIF Division 6 Championship and its first ever Division 3 CIF Regional Championship.

 The success of the Ánimo Leadership soccer program continued in the 2013-2014 season when it obtained its third CIF Division 6 Championship, making it the first time in the program's history that Ánimo won back-to-back championships.